-Armor Class: 6 No. Appearing: 1-6 (2-16)

-Hit Dice: 2 Save As: Fighter: 2

-Move: 90' (30') Morale: 9

-Attacks: 2 claws/1 bite Treasure Type: В

-Damage: 1-3, all + Alignment: Chaotic
+Armor Class: 6 No. Appearing: 1-6 (2-16) 21 Hit Dice: Save As: Fighter: 2 90' (30') Move: Morale: a 2 claws/1 bite Attacks: Treasure Type: B 1-3, all + Damage: Alignment: Chaotic special

-special

 Ghouls are undead creatures.
 They are hideous, beast-like humans who will attack anything living.
 Any attack by a ghoul will paralyze any creature of ogre-size or smaller that they hit successfully (except elves) unless the victim saves vs. Paralysis.
 Once an opponent is paralyzed, the ghoul will turn and attack another opponent, until either the ghoul or all the opponents are paralyzed or dead.
 This paralysis is the normal type (lasting 2-8 turns unless removed by a cure light wounds spell).